History of anorexia nervosa

-The earliest medical descriptions of anorexic illnesses are generally credited to English physician Richard Morton, in 1689.
+Still others credit the English physician Richard Morton, in 1689 for publishing an early account of a case of anorexia nervosa.

 However it was not until the late 19th century that anorexia nervosa was to be widely accepted by the medical profession as a recognized condition.
 In 1873, Sir William Gull, one of Queen Victoria's personal physicians, published a seminal paper which established the term anorexia nervosa and provided a number of detailed case descriptions and treatments.
 In the same year, French physician Ernest-Charles Lasègue similarly published details of a number of cases in a paper entitled De l’Anorexie Hystérique.

 Awareness of the condition was largely limited to the medical profession until the latter part of the 20th century, when German-American psychoanalyst Hilde Bruch published her popular work The Golden Cage: the Enigma of Anorexia Nervosa in 1978.
 This book created a wider awareness of anorexia nervosa among lay readers.
 A further important event was the death of the popular singer Karen Carpenter in 1983, which prompted widespread ongoing media coverage of eating disorders.